SuhanaSayyad/eu-ai-act-crosswalk-tool/README.md

 ## Contact

 Built by [Suhana Sayyad](https://www.linkedin.com/in/suhana35) as part of an open-source EU AI Act compliance tooling project.
-IAPP member, MSc Cybersecurity at TUS Athlone, Ireland.
+MSc Cybersecurity at TUS Athlone, Ireland.

 If you find an error in the mappings or want to discuss the tool, open a GitHub issue or connect on LinkedIn.